-If you have been to other museums in Athens or Greece, you may find this museum a little old-fashioned.
+If you have been to other museums in Athens or Greece, you may find the museum of Ancient Epidaurus a little old-fashioned.
 You are right, as the museum was built in the beginning of the 20th century.

 For example, to eliminate digestive issues, a diet of cheese, bread, milk, honey and celery was recommended, alongside moderate exercise.
 Who would have thought!

-Performances in the Ancient theatre of Epidaurus
+Performances at the Ancient theatre of Epidaurus

 Note that there are also performances in the nearby Little Theatre of Ancient Epidaurus.
 This is a completely different theatre, located to the south-east of Palaia Epidavros.